 Advantages

-• Internet resilience -- Local data copy means you are not dead in the water during an outage
+• Internet resilience -- Local data copy means you are not without access during an outage

 • Transition flexibility -- Practices migrating from on-premise can phase into cloud gradually